MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/04-speech.md

 in this exercise, you explored the use of speech-to-text and text-to-speech with a generative AI model in a chat playground.

 Some models are *multimodal*, and natively support audio input; while others rely on speech-to-text and text-to-speech for spoken conversations.
-Azure AI Foundry supports multimodal models, and also provides Azure AI Speech; which includes a wide range of services you can use to build speech-based AI apps and agents.
+Microsoft Foundry supports multimodal models, and also provides the Azure Speech tool; which includes a wide range of services you can use to build speech-based AI apps and agents.